Health Science Department

 Enter the challenging and rewarding profession of nursing at Cochise College!
 The demand for nurses is projected only to increase over the next decade, and the Cochise College Nursing Program offers expert instruction, modern learning laboratories and a wide variety of clinical experience in hospitals and health care agencies.

 Our program teaches both theory and practical skills, along with hands-on experience through a combination of lectures, labs and clinical assignments.
 Students are from all parts of Cochise, Pima and Santa Cruz counties.
 Lectures are held on the Sierra Vista Campus, while labs are conducted on the Douglas, Sierra Vista, Benson and Santa Cruz campuses.
-Students are scheduled for clinical experiences in hospitals and health agencies in many different areas of the county, such as Benson, Douglas, Bisbee, Fort Huachuca, Sierra Vista, Willcox, Santa Cruz and Tucson.
+Students are scheduled for clinical experiences in hospitals and health agencies in many different areas of the county, such as Benson, Douglas, Bisbee, Fort Huachuca, Sierra Vista, Willcox and Nogales.
 Students must provide their own transportation to lectures, labs and clinical.

 A number of general education courses and their pre-requisite courses must be taken in addition to the nursing program requirements.
 Students are required to complete all listed prerequisite general education courses prior to entry into the nursing program.
 All general education courses must be completed with a grade of “C” or higher.
 All general education science courses must be completed with a grade of “B” or higher starting fall 2014 cohort.
 All nursing courses (NUR) must be completed with a grade of “B” (80%) or higher.